melance/TheRandomizerWPF/README.md

 ### Contributing ###
 ---
 **Everyone**
 I love seeing custom grammars and libraries written by users to add to the growing list.
-If you develop a new grammar that you think anyone else might like, please submit it to the [wiki](http://therandomizer.wikidot.com/grammar) or send it to me a message here via my [GitHub profile](https://github.com/melance).
+If you develop a new grammar that you think anyone else might like, please submit it to the [Customizations Repository](https://github.com/melance/TheRandomizerWPFCustomizations) or send it to me a message here via my [GitHub profile](https://github.com/melance).

 **Translators**
 I'm working on translating The Randomizer into as many languages as I can.
 If you are interested, please see the link below.